-kilometers, etc.) R7 Operations Planning Medium The responsible entity failed to complete up to 5% of its annual vegetation work plan (including modifications if any).
-The responsible entity failed to complete more than 5% and up to 10% of its annual vegetation work plan (including modifications if any).
-The responsible entity failed to complete more than 10% and up to 15% of its annual vegetation work plan (including modifications if any).
-The responsible entity failed to complete more than 15% of its annual vegetation work plan (including modifications if any).
+kilometers, etc.) R7 Operations Planning Medium The Transmission Owner failed to complete up to 5% of its annual vegetation work plan (including modifications if any).
+The Transmission Owner failed to complete more than 5% and up to 10% of its annual vegetation work plan (including modifications if any).
+The Transmission Owner failed to complete more than 10% and up to 15% of its annual vegetation work plan (including modifications if any).
+The Transmission Owner failed to complete more than 15% of its annual vegetation work plan (including modifications if any).

-Variances

-None.
+Variances None.